JohannesSchnell/ship-route-react/README.md

 # setup

 - clone the repository
-- switch to 'redux' branch `git checkout redux´
+- switch to 'redux' `git checkout redux`
 -